pferre/domains/readme.md

 Simple tool which checks when domains I own are up for renewals

 ##What does it do
-1. Warns when domains have got 1 week before expiring
+1. Warns when domains are near expiry date (currently set to 120 days)
 2. Sends me an email with details of the domains which will expire

 ##Todo Features